 Quarter teaspoon baking soda

 Food colouring gel

 Put egg whites, salt and food colouring into a clean bowl and whisk until soft peaks form.
 Gradually add in caster sugar whisking all the time until glossy peaks form ( you should be able to turn bowl upside without it moving)

 Then put the icing sugar & ground almonds into food processsor for a couple minutes before sieving with baking soda into meringue mix.

 This is probably the trickiest part and where it can go wrong.
 If the mixture is under mixed or over mixed the macarons won’t work and I def recommend watching some tutorials for this part.
 First of all fold the mixture together with spatula and then, once all mixed together but still slightly frothy looking you have to mix some more until it falls,ribbon like, from the spatula.

-You then spoon mixture into a piping bag ( I didn’t use any nozzle) and pipe little circles onto a baking tin lined with grease proof paper.
+You then spoon mixture into a piping bag ( I don’t use any nozzle) and pipe little circles onto a baking tin lined with grease proof paper.
 You then bang the baking tray onto work top to get rid of air bubbles and leave to sit for around 30 minutes before putting into oven.